The Real Lisbon Which You Should Add to Your Bucket List

 Like many other visitors, I noticed that some buildings in Lisbon are very neglected and rundown.

-The reason for that is that the Portuguese government has had a long-standing rent control since the early 1900s which would basically freeze a cost of renting indefinitely.
-People who have been renting for 40-50 years would still be paying the rate from 1960s or 1970s which is peanuts comparing to the cost of living today.
+The reason for that is that the Portuguese government has had a long-standing rent control since the early 1900s which would basically freeze the cost of renting indefinitely.
+People who have been renting for 40-50 years would still be paying the rate from the 1960s or 1970s which is peanuts compared to the cost of living today.
 As a result, many landlords stopped caring about their property as it didn't make any sense economically.
 I think the law had to change following an anti-crisis bailout Portugal received in 2011-2014, but decades of neglect are still seen across the city.

 You Might Also Like